Sunday, June 05, 2022

 There is a new country to guess every day.

-Globle is yet another daily geography challenge which requires you to guess a designated country of the world.
+Globle is another daily geography challenge which requires you to guess a designated country of the world.
 Each time that you guess a country it is colored in on a globe to show how close you are to today's country.
 The deeper the shade of red then the hotter (or closer) you are to guessing the correct country.

 Every day there is a new mystery country for you to guess.
 Your aim every day is to guess the mystery country using the fewest number of guesses.